microsoft/MIDI/README.md

 code.
 * Infrastructure for a JSON-based configuration system for MIDI system profiles.
 * Additional API and enumeration information
-  * End-user renaming/aliasing of devices / endpoints while also keeping the driver-supplied name accessible
+  * End-user renaming / aliasing of devices / endpoints while also keeping the driver-supplied name accessible
   * More detailed information about devices (driver details, manufacturer info, etc.)
   * Transport information so apps know how the device is connected (USB, BLE, Network, etc.)
   * more
-* Bluetooth MIDI 1.0 (currently supported in WinRT MIDI only)
+* Bluetooth MIDI 1.0 (currently supported in WinRT MIDI or through third-party drivers)

 The majority of this infrastructure development will be done by the core team, mentioned below.
 We certainly encourage you to participate in testing and in pull requests as you have suggestions.

 ### Long-term project features

+Here are some other features that are more long-term.
+Some may make it into the first release, but we will not block on them for 1.0.
+This is what we intend to do, but is not a commitment at this point.

 * Virtual / App-to-App MIDI
 * New MIDI 2 transport standards (Bluetooth, network, etc.) as they are adopted by the MIDI Association